checkmarx-ts/CxDOM-Types/README.md

 # CxDOM-Types
 Explain about Checkmarx DOM types with sample code.

+Please also refer to [How to Use Undocumented CxQL Object APIs](https://checkmarx.force.com/CheckmarxCustomerServiceCommunity/s/article/How-to-Use-Undocumented-CxQL-Object-APIs).

 The strikethrough ones are not used in CxSAST 9.2.
-They may be used in futhure releases of CxSAST or AST.
+They may be used in futhure releases of CxSAST or CxAST.

 ## DOM Type List
 1. <s>AccessorDecl</s>